mlresearch/v2/_posts/2007-03-11-sminchisescu07a.md

   MCMC sampler by introducing mode-hopping moves that satisfy detailed balance.
 The proposed sampling algorithm explores local mode structure through local MCMC moves (e.g. diffusion or Hybrid Monte Carlo) but in addition also represents the relative strengths of the different modes correctly using a set of global moves.
-This `mode-hopping' MCMC sampler can be viewed as a generalization of the darting method [1].
-We illustrate the method on a `real world' vision application of inferring 3-D human body pose from single 2-D images.
+This ‘mode-hopping’ MCMC sampler can be viewed as a generalization of the darting method [1].
+We illustrate the method on a ‘real world’ vision application of inferring 3-D human body pose from single 2-D images.
 pdf: http://proceedings.pmlr.press/sminchisescu07a/sminchisescu07a.pdf
 layout: inproceedings